-MTA results must be analyzed to assess the items compliance with all supportability issues such as ease of maintenance, accessibility and standardization that may have been established by earlier analytical tools or functional analyses (see below).
+MTA results must be analyzed to assess the compliance of the items with all supportability issues such as ease of maintenance, accessibility and standardization that may have been established by earlier analytical tools or functional analyses (see below).
 The source for comparison of the physical support requirements for acceptability should be the requirements documents (Initial Capability Document (ICD), Capability Development Document (CDD) and Capability Production Document (CPD)).
 Many of these design limitations may be derived from actual state requirements.
-Any shortfalls or noncompliant features must be reported back to the design organization (vendor) for correction.
+Any shortfalls or non-compliant features must be reported back to the design organization (vendor) for correction.
 This closes the loop between requirements for the design and the actual results of the design process.

-MTA also provides a detailed understanding of the necessary logistics support element requirements to sustain required materiel availability.
+MTA also provides a detailed understanding of the necessary logistics support element requirements to sustain required material availability.
 The process identifies logistics, support tasks and the physical location where they will be accomplished considers the costs, availability implications, and statutory requirements.

 Implementation of a disciplined supportability analysis approach, including systems engineering activities (tools) such as Conditioned Based Maintenance (CBM)+, Failure Mode Effects and Criticality Analysis (FMECA), Fault Tree Analysis (FTA), Reliability Centered Maintenance (RCM), and level of repair analysis will produce a MTA directly linked to the system’s reliability and maintainability characteristics.